This gets asked a LOT... below are some of the more common suggestions for things you may want to bring:

 Graham County is a dry county, so no alcohol sales allowed.
 Fontana Village is the ONLY place in Graham County where you can buy Beer and Wine and Liquor by the drink, they have a special dispensation from the state of North Carolina to sell alcohol.
 If you want to get some beer, wine or liquor, you'll need to bring your own, or run out to a neighboring county.

 See the Event section.
 The Dam(n) Photo happens EVERY year on Saturday at 11AM sharp.
-This means you need to be down in front of the Fontana Dam if you're going to be in the photo no later than 10:45.
+This means you need to be on site no later than 10:45.
 If you show up at 11, you'll be asked to park on the road and will not be allowed in to park with the participants.

 The photo is done by Darryl "Killboy" Cannon.
 Killboy is also very well known for being the first, and best photographer on the Tail of the Dragon.
 He's a professional and does sell copies of the pictures, but he's a great guy, a great photographer, and is a very well known fixture in the area.
 Buy a picture and support local businesses.